 Therefore, for a proof of Theorem~\ref{t:main} it is sufficient to prove the following generalization (together with the first two promised implications).

 \begin{theorem} Let $\K$ be a pure simplicial $d$-complex satisfying the (HRC) condition, then the second barycentric subdivision $\sd^2 \K$ is star decomposable in vertices. \end{theorem}

-\paragraph{Additional motivation and background.} Both notions, collapsibility and shellability play an important role in PL topology because they may help to determine not only the homotopy of a given collapsible/shellable space but sometimes even the (PL) homeomorphism type.
-For example, a collapsible PL manifold is a ball, or shelling of PL-manifold (which does not change the homotopy type) preserves the homeomorphism type~\cite{rourke-sanderson82}.
+\paragraph{Additional motivation and background.} Both notions, collapsibility and shellability, play an important role in PL topology because they may help to determine not only the homotopy type of a given collapsible/shellable space but sometimes even the (PL) homeomorphism type.
+For example, a collapsible PL manifold is a ball, and a shelling of a PL-manifold (if it does not change the homotopy type) preserves the homeomorphism type~\cite{rourke-sanderson82}.

 A relation between collapsibility or shellability of some subdivision of a complex and of some barycentric subdivision has been studied by Adiprasito and Benedetti~\cite{adiprasito_benedetti17}.
-Namely, they show that a simplicial complex is PL homeomorphic to a shellable complex if and only if it is shellable after finitely many barycentric subdivisions,\footnote{The result is stated in terms of derived subdivisions but there is no difference on combinatorial level.} and they show an analogous result for collapsibility.
+Namely, they show that a simplicial complex is PL homeomorphic to a shellable complex if and only if it is shellable after finitely many barycentric subdivisions,\footnote{The result is stated in terms of derived subdivisions but there is no difference on the combinatorial level.} and they show an analogous result for collapsibility.
 If we were interested only in shellability of some barycentric subdivision of $\K$ in Theorem~\ref{t:main}, it is possible that the proof could be easier, because it would be possible to use arbitrary suitable subdivisions in the intermediate steps.

-Hachimori's implication (iii)$\Rightarrow$(ii), as well as its generalization, Theorem~\ref{t:main} can be understood as a tool for showing that a concrete complex is shellable.
+Hachimori's implication (iii)$\Rightarrow$(ii), as well as its generalization, Theorem~\ref{t:main}, can be understood as a tool for showing that a concrete complex is shellable.
 A lot of effort has been devoted to developing such tools in various contexts; see e.g.~\cite{bjorner-wachs83,kozlov97}.
-The advantage of Theorem~\ref{t:main} could be that the (HRC) condition may naturally follow from the topological/combinatorial properties of a considered problem as it is in the case of application of Hachimori's result in~\cite{goaoc-patak-patakova-tancer-wagner19}.
+The advantage of Theorem~\ref{t:main} could be that the (HRC) condition may naturally follow from the topological/combinatorial properties of a considered problem as it is in the case of the application of Hachimori's result in~\cite{goaoc-patak-patakova-tancer-wagner19}.
 A possible disadvantage could be that we have to allow some flexibility on the target complex (it has to be the second barycentric subdivision of another complex).